-Doctors classify methotrexate and other chemotherapy medications as disease-modifying anti-rheumatic drugs (DMARDs).
-This is because these drugs block the actions of the immune cells that attack healthy joints, which helps to prevent damage and slow down progression of the disease.
+Rheumatologists use DMARDs to treat RA because these drugs block the actions of the immune cells that are attacking healthy joints, which helps to prevent damage and slow down the progression of the disease.

 In this article, we discuss these medications for the treatment of RA and how they work.
 We also cover the side effects and risks of this treatment.

 An example of a common DMARD medication used to treat RA is methotrexate.
-Early treatment with chemotherapy drugs can help slow the progression of RA and reduce or prevent joint damage and other serious complications.
+Early treatment with DMARDs and other medications for RA can help slow the progression of the disease and reduce or prevent joint damage and other serious complications.

-Methotrexate is one of the first-line treatment options for people with RA.
+Methotrexate (Otrexup, Rasuvo, Rheumatrex, Trexall) is one of the first-line treatment options for people with RA.
 Doctors consider it to be an effective treatment with typically minimal side effects.

 People usually take methotrexate once weekly, either by mouth or injection.
-Doctors will also recommend taking a folic acid supplement to help reduce the chances of more serious side effects.
+Doctors will also recommend taking a folic acid supplement to help reduce the effects on normal cells leading to clinical side effects.

 According to the American College of Rheumatology, people usually first see an improvement in RA symptoms within 3–6 weeks of starting treatment.
 However, they may not begin to see the full benefit of methotrexate until after 12 weeks.

-Azathioprine works by suppressing the immune system, which may help some people with RA.
+Azathioprine (Azasan, Imuran) works by suppressing the immune system, which may help some people with RA.

 RA involves inflammation that damages people’s joints over time, which can lead to pain, stiffness, and reduced mobility.
 This inflammation occurs due to an overactive immune system that is attacking the body’s tissues, especially tissue lining the joints.

 In people with RA, the immune system mistakes healthy tissue in the joints for foreign invaders.
 It sends cells to attack the joints, which causes them to become inflamed and painful.

-Chemotherapy drugs help treat RA by blocking or interfering with the actions of these immune cells, which helps to prevent joint damage and slow down progression of the disease.
+DMARDs help treat RA by blocking or interfering with the actions of these immune cells, which helps to prevent joint damage and slow down the progression of the disease.